data-integrations/wrangler/docs/directives/text-metric.md

 # Text Metric

-The `text-metric` directive provides a metric (from 0 to 1) measuring the difference between two sequence of characters, using a specified method of measuring the distance between strings.
+The TEXT-METRIC directive provides a metric (from 0 to 1) measuring the difference between two sequence of characters, using a specified method of measuring the distance between strings.